limiaoyu/Dual-Cross/README.md

 ## Usage
 ### Training
-Take the training on Day-to-Night as an example.
 You can run the training with:
 ```
 $ python xmuda/train_dual.py --cfg=configs/nuscenes/day_night/xmuda.yaml
 ```